osch/lua-lwtk/doc/Style.md

 <!-- ---------------------------------------------------------------------------------------- -->
 ##   Basic Usage
 <!-- ---------------------------------------------------------------------------------------- -->

-*Style* objects contain rule sets for determining the values of named parameters for a widget according to the widget's class name and the widget's state.

 Let's start by constructing our first widget class and create a widget object of this class: